breadchris/notes/logseq/version-files/base/pages/xctf___mcps___2025.md

 - environments
 	- book inventory system
 - story
 	- There is a book missing from the library that has people talking.
-Students try to recover it
+Students try to recover it.
+	- Question to answer: who took the book? where did it go?
+	-
 	- Beginning evidence
 		- A chat log between Maddie, Leo and Sam about the missing book from the library
 - story ai